School: School of Human Ecology

 Credits: 8 Credits as per the Credits for the Semester IV Elective – 4 Credits for Theory and 4 for Practice.

 Objectives of the Course:

 Developing a holistic understanding of the child in school setting and be able to address the needs for counseling children, adolescents and parents is the aim.
 Macro, as well as micro theoretical perspectives, in understanding children, systems and parenting strengthens the interventions undertaken at the individual, family and school level.
 Focus will be on providing agentic strength-based approach to problem-solving and to build on evidence-based interventions for children.
 Faculty from within and outside School, with adequate specialised knowledge will teach and provide supervision for this Course.

 School Counselling has been conceptualised to address the needs for counseling children such as:

 Method of Teaching/Transaction of the Curriculum: Lectures, Role Plays, Case Studies and some presentations and utilizing modules created by students for interventions.
 The course will be transacted online due to the restrictions imposed by the pandemic.

 Distribution of Credit Hours:

-60 Hours of classroom teaching, 25 hours of field work and 15 Hours of Supervision.
-4 hours of classroom teaching every week, 1 hour of supervision per week and 12 hours of field work per week (initiated by the participants in their respective field settings during the course duration).
+60 Hours of classroom teaching (an equal number of self study work, 168 hours of field work and 15 Hours of Supervision (i.e., attending 4 hours of classroom teaching every week, 1 hour of supervision per week and 12 hours of field practice per week (initiated by the participants in their respective field settings or placed in the settings by the School of Human Ecology during the course duration).